11331 S. Michigan Avenue,

 No one has favorited this theater yet

-Not to be confused with the Roseland-State, down Michigan Avenue also in the Roseland neighborhood, the Roseland Theatre dates to 1914, and was designed by Henry L. Newhouse, who also designed such Chicago movie theaters such as the Howard and the Metropolitan, and later, with Felix Bernham, the Highland and the McVickers.
+Not to be confused with the Roseland-State Theatre, down Michigan Avenue also in the Roseland neighborhood, the Roseland Theatre dates to 1914, and was designed by Henry L. Newhouse, who also designed such Chicago movie theatres such as the Howard Theatre and the Metropolitan Theatre, and later, with Felix Bernham, the Highland Theatre and the McVickers Theatre.

-The Roseland could seat over 960, and was located in a three-story neoclassical-style structure, which also housed apartments and offices, as well as retail storefronts.
+The Roseland Theatre could seat over 960, and was located in a three-story Neo-Classical-style structure, which also housed apartments and offices, as well as retail storefronts.

-Closed as a movie house for decades, the Roseland is currently being converted into retail space.
+Closed as a movie house in 1977, the Roseland Theatre was converted into retail space, but this had closed by 2018.

 Just login to your account and subscribe to this theater